 How to Store Hot Cross Buns?

 These Sourdough Hot Cross Buns are certainly at their best on the day that they are baked.
-However, eating 12 buns in one day is a tall order 🙂 Store any leftover buns in an airtight container for up to 4 days.
-For best results, cut the buns in half, toast and serve with butter (or clotted cream!) if you are serving these Easter Buns more than 24 hours after baking.
+However, eating 12 buns in one day is a tall order 🙂 Store any leftover buns in an airtight container in a cool place for up to 3 days.
+For best results, cut the buns in half, toast and serve with butter (or clotted cream!) if you are serving these Easter Buns the next day.

 Absolutely!
 Arrange the buns in a single layer in an airtight freezer-friendly box and freeze.
 Refrost before toasting and topping with your favourite spreads!

 We personally love toasted Hot Cross Buns slathered in salted butter.
 However, other great toppings include clotted cream, marmalade and peanut butter.
 If you are feeling a bit more adventurous, make a mature cheddar sandwich (trust me, it works!) or fill your buns with crispy bacon (yes, Hot Cross Bacon Sandwich is all the rage these days!).